QuantEcon/lecture-python-intro/lectures/intro.md

 This lecture series provides an introduction to quantitative economics using Python.

-It was designed and written by [Thomas J. Sargent](http://www.tomsargent.com/), [John Stachurski](http://johnstachurski.net/), and the rest of the QuantEcon team.
+The lectures were designed and written by [Thomas J. Sargent](http://www.tomsargent.com/) and [John Stachurski](http://johnstachurski.net/), with extensive help from the rest of the QuantEcon team.

 ```{tableofcontents}
 ```